Dakar Quick Facts

 Fields of Study

-French, Wolof, humanities, social sciences, internships
+French, Wolof, humanities, and social sciences.

 Council on International Educational Exchange (CIEE)

 Fall semester: late August to mid-December

 Spring semester: mid-January to mid-May

 Often referred to as the “Paris of West Africa,” Dakar is home to over one million people including about 20,000 French expatriates.
 This capital city is located on the Cape Verde Peninsula, making Dakar a major port for trans-Atlantic and European trade.
 French has remained the official language of Senegal since its formal independence from France in 1960, though the most widely spoken language is Wolof.
 Ninety-five percent of Senegalese practice Islam, and the Dakar Grand Mosque, home to the Islamic Institute, is worth a visit.
 The city itself is bustling: government buildings line the wide boulevards of downtown Dakar, while colorful fruit stands line the smaller streets of residential neighborhoods.
 Restaurants and clubs come alive at night with musical performances—fans of reggae and Sabar drumming will not be disappointed.

 The CIEE Language and Culture Program is located in the Amitie III neighborhood of Dakar and is close to cultural centers and the Universite de Cheikh Anta Diop.
 Students study exclusively with other CIEE participants in a building that shares some facilities with L'Institut Superieur de Droit de Dakar (ISDD).
 Students take all their courses at the Study Center, though many courses incorporate field trips around Dakar into the curriculum.
 In addition to classes and class-based fieldtrips, students will also participate in excursions around Senegal to destinations including the Sine-Saloum delta and Saint Louis and daytrips to the fishing village and artists' colony of Toubab Dialaw and the historic Goree Island.